Drop-OSS/drop-app/README.md

 Install dependencies with `yarn`

 Run the app in development with `yarn tauri dev`.
-NVIDIA users on Linux, use the environment variable in `.env`
+NVIDIA users on Linux, use shell script `./nvidia-prop-dev.sh`

 To manually specify the logging level, add the environment variable `RUST_LOG=[debug, info, warn, error]` to `yarn tauri dev`: